The $\kappa$-Strongly Proper Forcing Axiom: The basic ingredients: supercompact cardinals

 \section{The basic ingredients: supercompact cardinals}

 \begin{theorem} Let $\kappa$ be a regular cardinal such that $\kappa^{<\kappa}=\kappa$ and let $\theta>\kappa$ be a supercompact cardinal.
-Then there is a $\kappa$-lattice and $\kappa$-strongly proper forcing $\PP$ which forces $\theta=\kappa^{++}$ together with the $\kappa$-Strongly Proper Forcing Axiom. \end{theorem} We prove this theorem by almost entirely repeating the proof of $\PFA$ by finite conditions given by Itay Neeman in \cite{Neeman:2014}, to the point that the authors cannot take credit for this theorem.
+Then there is a $\kappa$-lattice and $\kappa$-strongly proper forcing $\PP$ which forces $\theta=\kappa^{++}$ together with $\kappa$-$\Str\PFA$. \end{theorem} We prove this theorem by almost entirely repeating the consistency proof of $\PFA$ by finite conditions given by Neeman in \cite{Neeman:2014}, to the point that the authors cannot take credit for this theorem.
 We will omit most of the proofs of the subclaims, as they are essentially the same as those of Neeman; instead we will indicate, at the appropriate places, what the relevant claims from \cite{Neeman:2014} are.
 The rest of this section is devoted to the proof of this theorem.